aly-001/eval-forge/README.md

 The application uses two configuration files:
 - `.env` - For sensitive data like API keys (not tracked in git)
 - `config.yaml` - For application settings like model choice and prompts

+# Vision

+## Current

+### Processes Openrouter agents

+### Example use cases
+- Testing accuracy of a search model, like perplexity sonar-pro
+- Ensuring a customer service bot maintains appropriate tone

+## Future capabilities

+### Be able to jumpstart an evaluator for testing complex agents
+### Developers can focus purely on writing a clever eval function and providing the sample data.
+### Also, I want to create a diverse library of templates.
+For example, a coding ability assessment eval function, or an MCP evaluator for AI agents.
+I also want to be able to collect templates from other devs so that people can add their own eval functions and templates to the library.

+## This could be useful for something like Theoriq.ai where creating hundreds of custom evaluators for agents is large part of the business model.
+It could integrate with Theoriq SDK, manage hashing, etc.